 When might chemotherapy be used for testicular cancer?

 Not everyone with testicular cancer needs chemotherapy.
 But it is an important part of treatment for some men.
-Whether you need chemotherapy and what type of chemo you need will depend mainly on:
+If you need chemo and what type you need will depend on:

 The type of testicular cancer you have